kanbanyte/sepb/assessments/usability.md

 The CV algorithms are also able to detect if all the required parts have been accumulated on the assembly tray and is ready to be provided to the assembly worker, and vice versa, the CV algorithm is also able to detect when the assembly tray has been emptied by the worker, and can instruct the system to return the empty assembly tray to its original position.
+All of these algorithms also present the images with the results of the detection algorithms, so that the user is able to verify that the algorithms correctly detect the locations of objects, and then verify that the robot picks up the correct object as well.

+Scalability was also a priority during development of the system.
+The way the code for the robot control has been design, the user will be able to easily record and add positions that may be required in the future, and new positions can easily be added to the movements that will be required of the robot.
+This design also ensures that should the user or develop makes changes to the specific movements of the robot, performance will not be affected.

-Overall, as the system is able to achieve all the task that were laid out in the Usability Evaluation Plan, the system can be considered a success and classified as straight-forward and intuitive.
+Overall, as the system is able to achieve all the tasks that were laid out in the Usability Evaluation Plan, the system can be considered a success and classified as straight-forward and intuitive, with future development and customization by the user a key priority in its design.

 # Usability Metrics
 Usability metrics serve as objective and data-driven tools for evaluating different parts of Project24;